-Steve Byrne | Stand-Up Comedy Database | Dead-Frog - A Comedy Blog
+Steve Byrne | Stand-Up Comedy Database | Dead-Frog

 In New York, a long standing record for most stand-up performances in one night was held by Dave Attell, who performed 12 shows.
 Steve Byrne set out to break the record, chronicling his effort in the self-produced documentary “13 or Bust.”
 He hoped to create a film that, like Jerry Seinfeld’s “Comedian”, showed what the life of a stand-up comic is like.
 Byrne attempt brought him to 10 different comedy clubs in a schedule that go from six in the evening to nearly three in the morning.
 The footage of his sets is intercut with a lunchtime conversation on the art of stand-up between Byrne and his comedian friends Bill Burr, Robert Kelly and Dov Davidoff.

-In 2008, Byrne will release his first hour special entitled “Happy Hour.”
-The special will premiere on Comedy Central.
+In 2008, Byrne released his first hour special entitled “Happy Hour.”
+The special premiered on Comedy Central.

-After many years on the New York scene, Byrne recently moved to Los Angeles.
+After many years on the New York scene, Byrne moved to Los Angeles.